-Township employees belong to the Public Employees Retirement System (PERS) of Ohio.
+The Township's officials and employees belong to the Public Employees Retirement System (PERS) of Ohio.
 PERS is a cost-sharing, multiple-employer plan.
 This plan provides retirement benefits, including postretirement healthcare, and survivor and disability benefits to participants as prescribed by the Ohio Revised Code.

 Contribution rates are also prescribed by the Ohio Revised Code.
-PERS members contributed 8.5% of their gross salaries.
+For 1999 and 1998, members of PERS contributed 8.5% of their gross salaries.
 The Township contributed an amount equal to 13.55% of participants' gross salaries.
 The Township has paid all contributions required through December 31, 1999.